I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 To match the response format expected by the GenU frontend,

-(I didn't realize this at first, and it took me some time to figure out why the responses weren't displaying on the screen...)
+(I didn't notice this at first, and spent some time figuring out why responses weren't displaying on the screen...)

 async for message in stream_messages: